clusterio/clusterio/docs/contributing.md

 You are probably reading this because you want to contribute code to Clusterio.
 Great!
 We need people like you.
 Though we have some conventions and workflows that we kindly ask you to follow.
+We have included all the pratical considerations in this document.
+Although, we recomend checking out out our [past decisions](/docs/decisions.md) if you have the time.

 ## Contents